 On the podium, my mother was passionate about lectures on the Tale of Kieu and Luc Van Tien.
 In the middle of the market, my mother had to work hard day and night, sweetly inviting people to buy cakes to earn every penny for a living.

 My mother’s bird’s nest cakes helped my family make ends meet at that time.
-How can I forget the day I entered high school?
+How could I forget the day I entered high school?
 Holding in my hand the coins that my mother had painstakingly saved for me to buy notebooks at the beginning of the school year, I suddenly felt my nose sting.

 Years passed, life was stable.
-Every time the whole family gathered together, we asked my mother to make us bird's nest cakes as if to recall the memories of a difficult time.
-My mother's bird's nest cakes taught me simple but meaningful lessons about being a human being.
+Every time the whole family gathered together, we asked my mother to make us bird’s nest cakes as if to recall the memories of a difficult time.
+My mother’s bird’s nest cakes taught me simple but meaningful lessons in being a human being.

 I feel the love and sharing with everyone in the family.
-I know the true value of money made by my own hands.
+I know the true value of money earned by my own hands.
 I understand that when facing difficulties and obstacles in life, people must have the will and determination to overcome them to stand firm in life.

 I have participated in writing articles to introduce students with difficult circumstances as well as unfortunate lives for charity programs of newspapers and radio stations, including the program My friend - the person who overcomes difficulties of Tuoi Tre so that everyone can join hands to help them overcome adversity.